 The good thing is that they have developed the Premier Theme into a super flexible framework which can be used to build all types of websites.

-There are multiple presets available for it which you can think of as kind of “child themes”.
+There are multiple presets available for it each with a different style and you can think of them as kind of “child themes”.
 Currently, there are 6 Premier Presets available in their library and you can install them on your website in a single click.

 As far as Teachable is concerned, they don’t have any site themes capability.
 What they have is a default template which is enabled on all Teachable school websites.

 They do have a theme area where you can upload your logo and define the typography and the color settings for your website.
 But you can't really customize the look and feel of your website at the theme level.

 When it comes to advanced customizations, both platforms allow you to modify the theme code from the backend.

 In addition, Kajabi allows you to import and use custom themes for your website as well which is not possible on Teachable.